Ask for a Termite Inspection

 Termites home insurance

 Normally, home insurance does not cover damage brought about by termite infestations.
 Why is this?
 Most insurance companies view termite damage as an avoidable issue that has to do with property maintenance.
 Hence, homeowners are deemed fully responsible for ensuring that termites are kept away from their homes as much as possible.
 Indeed, termite prevention is the best plan of action.
-(Read: How much does professional termite control in Sydney cost?)
+(Read: How much does professional pest control in Sydney cost?)

 To do this, you must schedule an inspection at least once every year.
 To be safe, schedule it during winter or, if you can, twice a year in different seasons.
 When the temperatures go down, termites do the same.
 They move deeper underground to seek warmth for survival purposes.